mattnappo/autodep/README.md

 - [ ] Fix the jank in `all_status`
 - [ ] Make `class_int` optional in the protobuf
 - [ ] Maybe remove second layer of indirection `Server` around `Manager`
+- [ ] Make image deserialization on web side more robust